bensoer/pychat/README.md

 ## Available Encryption/Decryption Algorithms
 Pass the value to the `-a` parameter exactly as listed below to use the encryption algorithm

 ### Implemented
 * CaesarCipher
 * RandomCaesarCipher
 * TranspositionCipher
 * AESCipher
+* DES3Cipher

 #### CaesarCipher
-In addition to the above mentioned parameters.
-1 other parameter can be passed to alter this algorithm.
-It is an optional parameter
+In addition to the above mentioned parameters 1 other parameter can be passed to alter this algorithm.
+It is an optional parameter.

 |Parameter | Description|
 |----------|------------|
 | -o | Set the offset value of how many letters down in the caesarcipher translation the algorithm should go|

 #### RandomCaesarCipher
-In addition to the above mentioned parameters.
-2 other parameters can be passed to alter this algorithm.
-Neither parameter is requires
+In addition to the above mentioned parameters 2 other parameters can be passed to alter this algorithm.
+Neither parameter is required.

 |Parameter | Description|
 |----------|------------|